mattcarlotta/nvi/README.md

 cd nvi
 ```

-Run the install script to build and install the binary using the default parameters:
+Run the install script to build and install the binary using the default cmake parameters:
 ```bash
 ./install.sh
 ```